MorrisMA/RTFIFO/README.md

 Comparing the two results shows that the microprogrammed implementation has some distinct advantages over the RTL-only approach.
-It is possible to take advantage of some of the benefits of the microprogrammed state machine approach without resorting to a micrprogrammed state machine.
+It is possible to take advantage of some of the benefits of the microprogrammed state machine approach without resorting to a microprogrammed state machine.
 For example, it is possible to use a LUT-based, distributed RAM to implement the the registers.
 This optimization alone will reduce the number of registers/FFs from 105 to approximately 57.
 It will not, however, come close to matching the